 “All the uniforms we currently have on show in the museum are being treated to a brand new bespoke figure,” explains Collections Assistant, Zoë Utley, pictured left in one of the museum’s archive stores.

-“Not only does it create an even better display for museum visitors, but it also helps conserve the uniform, enabling it to keep its shape and ensuring it is correctly supported.”
+“Not only does it create an even better display for museum visitors, but it also helps conserve the uniform, helping it keep its shape and ensuring it’s correctly supported.”

 Later this year, the museum will begin the creation of an innovative online catalogue of key pieces from the collection.

 The uniforms will be specially mounted then photographed through a precise 360 degree rotation.
 It means that even if these precious items are not on display in the museum itself, they are still accessible to anyone who wants to find out more about them.